 Heating Coil - Rated inlet water temperature must be greater than outlet water temperature

-Cooling Coil - Rated inlet air temperature must be greater than outlet air temperature
+Cooling Coil - Rated inlet air temperature must be greater than the outlet air temperature

-EnergyPlus also provides in depth information on these messages in the official Tips and Tricks Using EnergyPlus guide.
-Chapter 14 includes a series of examples warnings along with suggested resolutions.
+Also, EnergyPlus provides in-depth information on these messages in the official Tips and Tricks Using EnergyPlus guide.
+Chapter 14 includes a series of examples of warnings along with suggested resolutions.